The Sinking of the Wahine 10 April 1968

 This is a educational kit designed especially for school use.
 It is compiled from newspaper reports which were originally published in The Dominion and The Evening Post.
 The kit is reference only but you are welcome to make photocopies from it.
 Please ask the desk staff on the 2nd floor of the Central Library to view the kit.

 The sinking of the Wahine was a ground-breaking event in the history of broadcasting in New Zealand.
-Listening to these resources will help you gain a better understanding of the impact the sinking had on New Zealand at the time.
+Watching these resources will help you gain a better understanding of the impact the sinking had on New Zealand at the time.

 - Wahine photo from The Evening Post supplied courtesy of The Museum of Wellington City and Sea. back